 NYU President Linda G. Mills announced the new Center on November 15, 2023.

 The Center for the Study of Antisemitism is expected to be a setting of robust scholarship and research on ancient and modern expressions of hatred of Jews; a home for vibrant, timely public programming; and a collaborator with NYU units — as well as external entities — in confronting the rising tide of antisemitism and other forms of hate.
-Programming is expected to begin in Spring 2024.

-Avinoam Patt, Inaugural Director
+Avinoam Patt PhD, Inaugural Director

 Avinoam Patt is the inaugural director of NYU’s Center for the Study of Antisemitism and the Maurice Greenberg Professor of Holocaust Studies at New York University.